 - a.
 A "Monograph" is defined as a text published in a monographic, non-serial format. - i.
 A monograph may be complemented by a subsequently-published supplementary volume; however, a regularly-supplemented text (or in looseleaf format or with pocket-parts) or an annually-published text is not considered a monograph for the purpose of this section.
 Policies for such "supplemented texts" are covered in section 2 below. - b.
 Monographs are acquired from scholarly, commercial and professional publishers. - i.
 Texts produced by government or other public or private policy agencies are subject to the guidelines described in section 10 below. - c.
 Print is the preferred format for all monographic texts, with the following collection guidelines and exceptions. - i.
-Policies for the acquisition of monographs in electronic (digital) formats are considered in section 3 below. - d.
+Policies for the acquisition of monographs in electronic (digital) formats are considered in section 3 below.

+- d.
 Acquire comprehensively in print all Canadian legal and law-related monographs, regardless of language. - i.
 A "Canadian" monograph is defined as any work: - 1.
 Published in Canada; - 2.
 Written or edited by a Canadian, or with a Canadian contributor, regardless of place of publication; - 3.
 About Canada or containing substantial Canadian content, regardless of author or place of publication. - ii.
 "Law-related" is defined as any subject with a significant legal component or in which law plays a defining role, such as public policy, constitutional history, international relations, labour relations, criminology, administration of justice, etc. - Many monographs on the law-related subjects will be acquired by York University Libraries (YUL) to support programs at the University outside of the Law faculty.
 In the event that a law-related monograph is acquired by YUL and is available in another library on campus, the Osgoode Library may elect not to acquire the text.
 The Osgoode Library will collaborate with YUL in determining the acquisition of law-related titles. - e.
-Acquire comprehensively monographs from Other Common Law Jurisdictions dealing with common law and other basic legal topics as reflected in the law school curriculum, including but not limited to the following subjects.
-"Other Common Law Jurisdictions" are understood to be primarily Australia, England, New Zealand and the United States.
-Monographs from additional common law jurisdictions, such as India, Nigeria, South Africa and others will be acquired selectively. - i.
+Acquire comprehensively monographs from other Common Law Jurisdictions1 dealing with common law and other basic legal topics as reflected in the law school curriculum, including but not limited to the following subjects: - i.
 Contracts; - ii.
 Estates, wills and trusts; - iii.
 Equity; - iv.
 Procedure, both civil and criminal, and including trial advocacy and the administration of justice; - v.
 Property, both personal and real; - vi.
-Torts - f.
+Torts; - vii.
+Taxation - f.
 Acquire comprehensively monographs published in the following subject areas.
 Each subject will be presumed to comprehend domestic, international and comparative aspects of the topic, though not necessarily foreign. - i.
-Aboriginal law;
+Aboriginal and indigenous law; - ii.
+Business associations (including Corporations, Corporate finance/Securities, Corporate governance and disclosure, and Partnerships);